mkffl/mkffl.github.io/_posts/2021-09-18-Decisions-Part-1.markdown

 ### Expected risk

 Now check that the estimate for the minimum $E(\text{risk})$ is reliable.
-That is, if use the corresponding cutoff "in the wild", do we get the expected risk?
+That is, if we use the corresponding cutoff on new instances, do we get close to the sample expected risk?
 Data simulation allows us to answer the question empircally.
 The four main steps are
 - Get a clasifier that applies the $c$ cut-off
 - Generate a few hundred datasets
 - Compute the risk